KILTprotocol/local-parachain-setup/ParaToPara-Guide.md

    2. Restart bob (holds para1 data) pointing to relay2 instead of relay1: `./update.sh kilt-collator-bob 1`
    3. Restart alice pointing to relay2 instead of relay1: `./update.sh kilt-collator-alice 1`
 9. Should see new blocks being finalized on top of the head of Para1

+10. Enable transfers again sudo.dynFilter.setFilter() with no/no/no

+Notes:
+Add to Sporran as KnownEndpoint: ws://127.0.0.1:42048